omprakash653/omprakash653/README.md

 - 👋 Hi, I’m @omprakash653
-- 👀 I’m interested in Python/Django Devolopment
+- 👀 I’m interested in Python and Data Science
 - 💞️ I’m looking to collaborate as python devoloper/Data Scientist/ML Engineer
 -
 - 📫 How to reach me https://www.linkedin.com/in/om-prakash-yadav-517349219